Report this

 1. mkdir views

-Open index.html:
+Open the landing page file, index.html:

 1. nano views/index.html